Fun & failure

 Critical World Citizenship

 Realistically, it is not possible to perfectly master all the CWC skills, all the time.
-Acquiring CWC skills necessitates unlearning certain previous understandings, engaging with surrounding communities and continuous practicing.
+Acquiring CWC skills necessitates unlearning certain understandings, engaging with surrounding communities and continuous practicing.
 It is, therefore, of crucial importance that students know that making mistakes is part and parcel of any learning process.
-Learning from setbacks is key to improvement and life is rife with trial and error.
-Good education should provide for spaces in which students can practice without fear of failure; they should be encouraged, instead, to experiment.
-Similarly, a sound educational environment should offer opportunities to have fun while learning.
-Although the nature of the CWC skills seems very serious, they are ultimately designed to stimulate students’ intrinsic motivation and interests.
-This cannot be achieved without experiences of fun, satisfaction, joy, and excitement – all of which lead to deeper engagement.
-As such, fun and failure are, just as patience, essential components of Critical World Citizenship –and indeed of any learning trajectory.
+Learning from setbacks and from success is key to improvement; life is rife with trial and error.
+Good education should provide space to practice without fear of failure; learners should be encouraged, instead, to experiment and practice, as a way to stimulate intrinsic motivation.

 Tips & tricks